HunterXProgrammer/Tasker-MdtestV5/README.md

           Mdtest accepts requests on this port.
           It must not be 9990
           (default option: 7774)
-          Note:-  To be used in conjuction with "--mode" Will only accept requests if "--mode" is "both" or "send"
+          Note:-  To be used in conjuction with "--mode <value>" Will only accept requests if "<value>" is "both" or "send"

     --auto-delete-media
           Delete Downloaded Media After 30s
+          Useful for auto-deleting rubbish media that probably won't ever be used.
+          The idea is that if the user doesn't use the downloaded media after 30s, save space by deleting what is most likely redundant files.
+          Note:- To be used in conjunction with "--save-media"

 The **COMMAND** and **PARAMETERS** are:-